Kotlin Multiplatform Help

 The common source set contains shared code that can be used across multiple target platforms.
 It's designed to contain code that is platform-independent.
 If you try to use platform-specific APIs in the common source set, the IDE will show a warning:

-Writing the code only in common Kotlin has obvious limitations because it can't use any platform specifics.
-Using interfaces and the expect/actual mechanism solves this.
+Writing the code only in common Kotlin has obvious limitations because it can't use any platform-specific functionality.
+Using common interfaces with platform-specific implementations using the expect/actual mechanism solves this.

 Check out platform-specific implementations

-The common source set can define an interface or an expected declaration.
-Then each platform source set, in this case androidMain and iosMain, has to provide actual platform-specific implementations for the expected declarations from the common source set.
+The common source set can define expected declarations — interfaces, classes, and so on.
+In each platform source set, in this case androidMain and iosMain, you have to provide actual platform-specific implementations for the expected declarations.

 While generating the code for a specific platform, the Kotlin compiler merges expected and actual declarations and generates a single declaration with actual implementations.

-1. When creating a project with the web wizard or using the Kotlin Multiplatform plugin in Android Studio, you get a template with the Platform.kt file in the commonMain module:
+1. When creating a Kotlin Multiplatform project with IntelliJ IDEA, you get a Platform.kt file in the sharedLogic/src/commonMain module:

 interface Platform { val name: String }

-It's a common Platform interface with information about the platform.
+It's a common Platform interface supposed to include information about a platform.

-// Platform.ios.kt in the iosMain module: import platform.UIKit.UIDevice class IOSPlatform: Platform { override val name: String = UIDevice.currentDevice.systemName() + " " + UIDevice.currentDevice.systemVersion }
+// Platform.ios.kt in the iosMain source set import platform.UIKit.UIDevice class IOSPlatform: Platform { override val name: String = UIDevice.currentDevice.systemName() + " " + UIDevice.currentDevice.systemVersion }

-• The name property implementation from AndroidPlatform uses the Android platform code, namely the android.os.Build dependency.
-This code is written in Kotlin/JVM.
-If you try to access java.util.Random here, this code will compile.
+• The name property of the AndroidPlatform class uses the Android-specific code, namely the android.os.Build dependency.
+This code is interpreted as Kotlin/JVM.
+If you try to access a JVM-specific class, such as java.util.Random here, this code will compile.

-• The name property implementation from IOSPlatform uses iOS platform code, namely the platform.UIKit.UIDevice dependency.
-It's written in Kotlin/Native, meaning you can write iOS code in Kotlin.
-This code becomes a part of the iOS framework, which you will later call from Swift in your iOS application.
+• The name property of the IOSPlatform class uses iOS-specific code, namely the platform.UIKit.UIDevice dependency.
+This code is interpreted as Kotlin/Native, meaning that you can refer to iOS declarations in Kotlin.
+The code becomes a part of the iOS framework, which is imported in the Swift code of the iosApp module.

-3. Check the getPlatform() function in different source sets.
+3. Each source set includes a getPlatform() function.
 Its expected declaration doesn't have a body, and actual implementations are provided in the platform code:

-// Platform.kt in the commonMain module: expect fun getPlatform(): Platform
+// Platform.kt in the commonMain source set expect fun getPlatform(): Platform

-// Platform.android.kt in the androidMain module: actual fun getPlatform(): Platform = AndroidPlatform()
+// Platform.android.kt in the androidMain source set actual fun getPlatform(): Platform = AndroidPlatform()

-// Platform.ios.kt in the iosMain module: actual fun getPlatform(): Platform = IOSPlatform()
+// Platform.ios.kt in the iosMain source set actual fun getPlatform(): Platform = IOSPlatform()

 Here, the common source set defines an expected getPlatform() function and has actual implementations, AndroidPlatform() for the Android app and IOSPlatform() for the iOS app, in the platform source sets.

-While generating the code for a specific platform, the Kotlin compiler merges expected and actual declarations into a single getPlatform() function with its actual implementations.
+When generating the code for a specific platform, the Kotlin compiler merges expected and actual declarations into a single getPlatform() function with the correct implementation.

-That's why expected and actual declarations should be defined in the same package − they are merged into one declaration in the resulting platform code.
-Any invocation of the expected getPlatform() function in the generated platform code calls a correct actual implementation.
+That's why expected and actual declarations should be defined in the same package – they are merged into one declaration in the resulting platform code.
+Any invocation of the expected getPlatform() function in the generated platform code then refers to the correct actual implementation.

 Now you can run the apps and see all of this in action.